-A weekly member newsletter, The Rainbow Connector, is sent out each week highlighting important announcements, reminders, and dates.
-This publication, distributed by email as a PDF document (and also in text form), includes an Artistic Director’s Corner detailing past rehearsal wrap-ups, upcoming rehearsal schedules and important music and concert information.
+A weekly member electronic newsletter, The Rainbow Connector, is sent out each week highlighting important announcements, reminders, and dates.
+This publication, distributed by email, includes upcoming outreach event and rehearsal schedules and important music and concert information.

 The RCD Website is updated regularly.
-It contains information regarding the Chorale including details about upcoming events, buying tickets, and the RCD Calendar.
+It contains information regarding the Chorale including details about upcoming events, buying tickets, and member information including this Handbook.
 Additionally, our social media sites like Facebook, and Twitter offer opportunities to publicize and share our events and mission with friends, family, and the public.

 Announcements are made each week at every rehearsal headed by the Vice President.

 The Rainbow Chorale of Delaware typically performs three major concerts each year.
 This season’s concerts will include a Winter concert, Spring Showcase and Summer concert.
 In addition, we perform a number of community outreach performances throughout the course of the trimester.
-Concert performance dates are announced to the membership at the beginning of each trimester and posted on the RCD Calendar.
+Concert performance dates are announced to the membership at the beginning of each trimester and disseminated via the Rainbow Connector.
 Outreach performance dates are created periodically throughout the season and are added to the performance schedule.
 Updates are made as necessary.

 The RCD member contact list is distributed each trimester is updated periodically.
 You are asked to respect the privacy of your fellow members and bear in mind that the list is distributed for RCD use only and may not be shared.
 If there is information you do not wish to have shared or which needs to be modified, please notify the Membership Committee.